department-of-veterans-affairs/va.gov-team/products/office-administration/vba/sco-migration/Content/content-strategy.md

 ### Overview

-The new School Resources Page (https://tbd) is based on the VA.gov Hub page template.
+The new School Resources Page (https://tbd) is based on the VA.gov Hub page template and follows the VA.gov content style guide.

 **Page Template:**
 - Hub Page Template: https://app.moqups.com/Rnc4BDEKrA/view/page/a8b9b0da7

 **Page Purpose:**
 - Serves as a key landing page.
 Provides content and links to help users understand what information is available in the section.

+**VA.gov content style guide:**
+- The VA.gov content style guide (https://design.va.gov/content-style-guide/) helps to ensure that all content on VA.gov is written in the same voice.
+- [Describe the content approval process for EDU] _

 ### Components